EvolBioInf/phylonium/Readme.md

 This program depends on two external libraries: [libdivsufsort](https://github.com/y-256/libdivsufsort) and the [GSL](https://www.gnu.org/software/gsl/).
 Both should be available for installation through a package manager of your choice.
 Furthermore, to build from the git repository the autotools are required.

 Assuming all prerequisites are installed, the build can be started as follows.
+See the manual in case of compilation errors or when you try to compile on Arm: [manual](documentation/manual.pdf).

     $ autoreconf -fi -Im4
     $ ./configure